siiiiiiiiiii/AAPL-stock-price-website/README.md

 ## How to Use

-1. Open the [live website](https://siiiiiiiiiiii.github.io/AAPL-stock-price-trend/) in your browser.
+1. Open the https://siiiiiiiiiiii.github.io/AAPL-stock-price-trend/ in your browser.
 2. Explore the candlestick chart and technical indicators.
 3. Use the timeline slider to analyze specific date ranges.

 ---

-If you encounter any issues, feel free to report them on the [Issues](https://github.com/siiiiiiiiiiii/AAPL-stock-price-trend/issues) page.
+If you encounter any issues, feel free to report them on the https://github.com/siiiiiiiiiiii/AAPL-stock-price-trend/issues page.

 ---

 ### Author

-This project was created and maintained by **[siiiiiiiiiiii](https://github.com/siiiiiiiiiiii)**.
+This project was created and maintained by https://github.com/siiiiiiiiiiii

 ---